-The Vermont Department of Environmental Conservation (VT DEC) is conducting long term monitoring of approximately ten "sentinel" streams in Vermont.
-Sentinel streams are widely variable in terms of size (4.6 -510 km2), elevation (33 m – 585 m) and geographical separation.
-The one thing they have in common are relatively undeveloped watersheds that have not experienced heavy impact from anthropogenic activity.
-Five of these sites are currently gaged for stream discharge, either by VT DEC or by the USGS.
-All ten streams are currently being monitored on an annual basis, with the data that is being collected used to track trends in water quality, macroinvertebrate and fish communities, physical habitat, and water temperature.
+The Vermont Department of Environmental Conservation (DEC) is conducting long term monitoring of twelve “sentinel” streams in Vermont.
+These reference streams are widely variable in terms of size (4.6 -510 km2), elevation (33m – 585m) and geographical separation.
+They are in watersheds that have significant protection against impacts from anthropogenic activity.
 One of the longest running sentinel monitoring stations is at Ranch Brook near Stowe, VT.
-With a drainage area of 10 km2 and an elevation of 378 m (1240 ft), it is one of the smallest and most pristine reference streams.
-By focusing on these types of reference streams, VT DEC hopes to be able to observe long term impacts related to climate change, allowing eco-regional level alterations from localized watershed anthropogenic impacts to be factored into biological expectations on reference streams.
+With a drainage area of 10 km2 and an elevation of 378 m, it is one of the smallest and most pristine sentinel streams.

 Long Term Trends